D23.5 Gibbs Free Energy and Work

 When the Gibbs free energy of the products is lower than that of the reactants, a reaction is said to be exergonic.
 Conversely, an endergonic reaction is one in which the products are higher in Gibbs free energy than the reactants.

-When there is a decrease in Gibbs free energy as a reaction occurs, ΔrG equals the maximum useful work that can be done by the reaction system. ΔrG = −wmax.
-(The negative sign reflects the fact that w is defined as work done on the system.)
-Conversely, if a reaction has positive ΔrG, work must be done on the system to force the reaction to occur.
-The minimum work that must be done is given by ΔrG.
+When there is a decrease in Gibbs free energy as a reaction occurs, ΔrG corresponds to the maximum useful work that can be done by the reaction system, ΔrG = −wmax.
+(The negative sign indicates that wmax is positive when ΔrG is negative.)
+Conversely, if a reaction has positive ΔrG, work must be done on the system to force the reaction to occur, in other words, the work done by the reaction is negative.
+The minimum work that must be done to the system is given by ΔrG.

 When considering a reaction under standard-state conditions the relevant thermodynamic quantity is ΔrG°.
 If a reaction is exergonic under standard-state conditions, ΔrG° < 0.